Homepage

 Several roads remain impassable in eastern Cuba following the passage of Hurricane Melissa

-The government will sell a pound of chicken to children, pregnant women, and the elderly in Las Tunas following the passage of Melissa
+The government will sell one pound of chicken to children, pregnant women, and the elderly in Las Tunas following the passage of Melissa

-New failures in the Electrical System worsen blackouts in Cuba
+New breakdowns in the electrical system worsen blackouts in Cuba

 Mass evacuation in Las Tunas due to the danger of overflowing dams and reservoirs

-Quinceañera celebrates birthday in an evacuation center in Las Tunas after the passage of Hurricane Melissa
+Quinceañera celebrates birthday in an evacuation center in Las Tunas following the passage of Hurricane Melissa

 Ferrobús rescues residents of Guamo trapped by Hurricane Melissa